 But today we have a winner that’s been long overdue – hello, butternut squash soup!
 It’s been on my list for six long years and I’ve finally – finally! – managed to get it done.

 Laziness, for sure.
 Every year, when October and November roll around, I get excited about making it, but, in years past, one look at that awkwardly shaped squash had me skipping right over it.
 I just didn’t want to deal with cutting, seeding, dicing, and roasting a butternut squash.
 Too hard, too hard!
 So every year it’d fall right back to the bottom of the list.

 This year is different thanks to the pre-cut butternut squash I found at the store.
 Pre-cut!
 No unwieldy butternut squash to handle!
 No risk of knife injury!
 No hard work!

-Butternut squash soup is a wonderful dish for Fall, but dealing with the awkward shaped squash can be a little intimidating.
+Butternut squash soup is a wonderful dish for fall, but dealing with the awkwardly shaped squash can be a little intimidating.
 Look for pre-cut squash in the produce section of your grocery store to save time!
 Roasting the pre-cut squash brings out a caramelized sweetness that pairs wonderfully with the other ingredients and the white beans add a creamy texture.

 - 16 ounces cubed butternut squash

 - 1 (14.5-ounce) can diced tomatoes, plus juices